-- Understand if the behaviour of an attribute, such as the concentration of a chemical, physical or biological attribute in water, is dictated by a transport or a yield limited process. - The bio-availability of attributes, e.g. plant nutrients or heavy metals, for uptake by aquatic organisms.
+- Understand if the behaviour of an attribute, such as the concentration of a chemical, physical or biological attribute in water, is dictated by a transport or a yield limited process (e.g. soil erosion - it is yield limited if there is limited or no erodible material available, but transport limited if soil is available but no rainfall or runoff to transport it). - The bio-availability of attributes, e.g. plant nutrients or heavy metals, for uptake by aquatic organisms.
 Attributes characteristic of typical waste products produced by different man-made processes and which often end up in water resources.
-2.3.1.4

-Relationships between attributes
+2.3.1.4 Relationships between attributes